apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <p>
 (Members of <code>ResourceRequirements</code> are embedded into this type.)
 </p>
-<p>resources specifies the computing resource size of verticalScaling.</p>
+<p>Defines the computational resource size for vertical scaling.</p>
 </td>
 </tr>
 <tr>